Blaisorblade/dot-iris/correspondence.md

 - Notations such as \overbar{V}⟦ g ⟧ or \overbar{D}⟦ T ⟧ translate to Vs⟦ g ⟧
   and Ds⟦ T ⟧.

+## Typing lemma naming conventions

+Prefixes: T P D

+Translation table:
+- -> _
+<: -> Sub
+∀ -> All
+{} -> Obj

+For each rule, there are up to three versions, with corresponding prefixes.
+- Purely semantic lemma (s)
+- Syntactic lemma
+- Syntactic typing rule (?)

 ## Differences between our paper (and technical appendix) and our Coq development.

 - While in the paper unstamped and stamped DOT are represented using disjoint